bitsauce/Carla-ppo/README.md

 - Python 3.6
 - [CARLA 0.9.5](https://github.com/carla-simulator/carla/tree/0.9.5) (may also work with later versions)
     - Our code expects the CARLA python API to be installed and available through `import carla` (see [this](https://carla.readthedocs.io/en/latest/dev/build_system/#pythonapi))
-    - We also recommend building a editorless version of Carla by running the `make package` command in the root directory of CARLA.
+    - We also recommend building a editor-less version of Carla by running the `make package` command in the root directory of CARLA.
-    - Note that the map we use, `Town07`, may not be include by default when running `make package`.
+    - Note that the map we use, `Town07`, may not be included by default when running `make package`.
 Add `+MapsToCook=(FilePath="/Game/Carla/Maps/Town07")` to `Unreal/CarlaUE4/Config/DefaultGame.ini` before running `make package` to solve this.
 - [TensorFlow for GPU](https://www.tensorflow.org/) (we have used version 1.13, may work with later versions)
 - [OpenAI gym](https://github.com/openai/gym) (we used version 0.12.0)
 - [OpenCV for Python](https://pypi.org/project/opencv-python/) (we used version 4.0.0)